 Tidal action near two marinas in Charlestown, Rhode Island caused blockages and restricted access for recreational boaters and fishermen.

 The small, coastal town of Charlestown, Rhode Island commissioned J.F.
-Brennan, a long-time customer of DSC Dredge, to restore a navigable canal connecting the shores of Ninigret Pond with the Atlantic Ocean.
+Brennan Company (Brennan), a long-time customer of DSC Dredge, to restore a navigable canal connecting the shores of Ninigret Pond with the Atlantic Ocean.

 “DSC doesn’t have an off-the-shelf product,” said Robert Wetta, President and CEO of DSC Dredge.
 “We consult with the client, learn their needs, and understand their challenges to come up with a solution to build exactly what they need.”

 With a pipe approximately 8,000 feet long, the crew easily removed the sediment, consisting of approximately 35% solid material.
 The yardage per hour exceeded expectations, assisting in the efficient restoration process.
 The corridor has been restored and now measures approximately 150 feet wide.